Galym7707/Smart-City-Management/README.md

 ---
-title: Saryna MRV
 sdk: docker
 app_port: 7860
 fullWidth: true
 ---

-# Saryna MRV

-Saryna MRV is a methane and flaring workflow demo for Kazakhstan oil and gas operations.
+It is a methane and flaring workflow demo for Kazakhstan oil and gas operations.

 The product focus is not a map by itself.
 The core loop is: